TUM-FAF/FAF-121-Caraganciu-Dan/WP/Lab#2/README.md

 Creating the application
 --------------------------
-- In order to create this application I’ve read almost all chapters from the book ("Programming Windows, 5th Edition", by Charles Petzold) During the process I consult the documentation on the MSDN page and Win32 Tips & Tricks.
+- In order to create this application I’ve read almost all chapters from the book ("Programming Windows, 5th Edition", by Charles Petzold) During the process I consulted the documentation on the MSDN page and Win32 Tips & Tricks.
 -	I tried to create something new which hasn’t been done before.
 -	This application continues the same topic “Red Pill & Blue Pill”.The application has two text labels, two  input fields , and 8 buttons ( Reset button 1, Reset button 2, ADD button1, ADD button 2, REMOVE 1 and REMOVE button  2,Red button, Blue button ), two static labels, five scrollbars (which change the height and the width of the window and the background color), two traversal scrollbars, the main menu (file, view, help).
 -	In order to understand more clearly I came up with this mockup :